mayhemheroes/merkle_patricia_tree/README.md

 Benchmarks are provided for the following use cases:

-  - > TODO: Retrieval of non-existant nodes.
+  - Retrieval of non-existant nodes.
   - Retrieval of existing nodes.
   - Insertion of new nodes.
   - Overwriting nodes.